 One can even question how these certain Greeks knew the name “Jesus,” as it could be that John made their request to Philip seem like they knew, when it was John who specifically identified him.
 By John writing the word “Lord” or “Master,” that could be his way of stating that the Greeks requested a meeting with the one they saw enter Jerusalem to much fanfare.
 Their request came following John writing about the one who just had the crowd cheering, “Hosanna!
 Blessed is the one who comes in the name of the Lord, even the King of Israel.”

 The Greek word “Kyrie” (which means “Lord, Master, Sir, or the Lord”) was written by John as capitalized and separated as a one-word statement, showing a state of importance the word can hold, individually.
 That meaning then goes beyond the disciple who was probably the last in a string of disciples behind Jesus – Philip.
 Thus, the question those “certain Greeks” posed to Philip could have actually been because they tapped Philip’s shoulder to get his attention, and the pointed ahead.
 As they pointed, and as John witnessed, the Greeks said, “your Lord,” before saying, “may we see him?”
-That interpretation make more sense than does a stranger Greek addressing a Galilean as “Sir.”
+That interpretation makes more sense than does a stranger Greek addressing a Galilean as “Sir.”

 Philip then shows his lack of leadership within the disciple’s ranks.
 Not only probably last in line, he also showed his low ranking by not being able to answer the Greeks without asking Andrew, his closest friend.
 John (who was not technically a disciple of Jesus, as he was his family … the beloved), was a youth and probably closer in age to Philip and Andrew, which would explain their lack of life experience as being why they were trailing the field and why John was tagging along with them.